blockfirm/pine-api/README.md

 ```

 ### `GET` /v1/bitcoin/fiatrates
-Gets the exchange rates for bitcoin in different fiat currencies.
+Gets the exchange rates for bitcoin in different fiat currencies. **Not yet implemented.**

 **Parameters**
 * `currencies` – Comma-separated list of ISO 4217 codes